Editor’s Note: This is a guest article from Helen Sedwick.

-Suppose you want to use Donald Trump as a character in your book.
-(If you made up such a character, no one would believe you.)
+Suppose you want to use Brad Pitt as a character in your book.
+(Maybe it’s a juicy romance!)
 Does it matter if he is a small character or a major one?
 Can you put an image of him on your cover?

 What about Marilyn Monroe?
 It is safer to use someone who’s dead?

 What about your Aunt Ruth who’s not famous but had a compelling life story?